The-manpreet-singh/Mobile-FlashCards-react-native-app/README.md

 Mobile FlashCards project-app is a part of Udacity-React-Nanodegree program.

-# Mobile flashcards

-This Mobile Flashcards Project is for Udacity React Nanodegree program.

-This React Native app allows users to create decks and questions to quiz.
+This React Native app allows users to create decks and questions to quiz. and also give the final score and set to reset naviagte the quiz.

 Uses: